Explore your future in history

 Our interns can play an important role in helping us achieve our goals as they simultaneously gain valuable hands-on experience.

 A KHS internship program helps you gain valuable experience and prepare for careers related to history and cultural preservation.
 Internships help familiarize students with the realities of career paths, make professional contacts and build resumes.

-KHS offers students opportunities in a wide variety of programs that give students experience in many fields.
+KHS offers undergraduate and graduate students opportunities in a wide variety of programs that can yield experience in many fields.
 While the listed positions are designed to meet specific institutional needs, individual projects often can be tailored to your skills, interests and academic requirements.

 So roll up your sleeves and become a part of our team!